If you see these 2 snakes in NC, report them - NewsBreak

 If you see these 2 snakes in NC, report them

-RALEIGH, N.C.
-(WNCN) — Warmer weather not only draws out more people but more snakes too–which means there could be an increase in human and snake interactions over the coming months.
+RALEIGH, N.C. ( WNCN ) — Warmer weather not only draws out more people but more snakes, too.
+That means there could be an increase in interactions between humans and snakes over the coming months.

-If you see a rattlesnake or the threatened pine snake, the commission is asking you report it.
+If you see a snake crossing a trail or road, experts want you to give the reptiles plenty of room to move away from you.

 Biologists want to know more about where northern pine snakes are calling home.
-According the commission pine snakes are:
+According to the commission, pine snakes are:

 - Non-venomous

-- Range between four and five feet long, but can get as large as 7 ½ feet
+- Range between 4 and 5 feet long, but can get as large as 7½ feet

 - Have a white or tan background color with dark brown or black markings